"I think your lecture on Germany should be heard in every school in the land. "

 The Second World War is a subject that continues to hold an on-going and infinite fascination.
 So many questions remain unanswered: How could Nazism and the Holocaust have happened?
 What did ordinary Germans know?
 What would I have done?

-Through personal family stories, diary extracts, photographs and letters intermingled with historical facts, Angela brings the war to life from the perspectives of three generations: her grandfather, a decorated German General in the 1941-2 invasion of Russia and later a prisoner of war; her mother, a German child living near Berlin during Hitler’s dictatorship and having to flee from the approaching Soviet army; and herself, a third generation Anglo-German coming to terms with the inherited sense of guilt and shame still experienced by many young Germans even today.
+Through personal family stories, diary extracts, photographs and letters intermingled with historical facts, Angela brings Nazi Germany and the Second World War to life from the perspectives of three generations: her grandfather, a decorated German General in the 1941-2 invasion of Russia and later a prisoner of war; her mother, a German child living near Berlin during Hitler’s dictatorship and having to flee from the approaching Soviet army; and herself, a third generation Anglo-German coming to terms with the inherited sense of guilt and shame still experienced by many young Germans even today.

-She also reveals Germany’s post-war process and the country’s fascinating and moving efforts to come to terms with, apologise and atone for its horrendous past through art and memorials.
+The very public debate about the role of statues can be greatly enhanced by studying Germany’s little-known post-war process to come to terms with, apologise and atone for its horrendous past through art and memorials.

 As in all her talks, Angela asks ethical questions, challenges pre-conceptions and evokes empathy through understanding ‘the other side’ of more familiar narratives.

 The talk will: